saltstack-formulas/postman-formula/docs/README.rst

 *Meta-state (This is a state that includes other states)*.

-This installs Postman package, manages Postman configuration file and then starts the associated postman service.
+This installs Postman and Newman packages

 ``postman.config``
 ^^^^^^^^^^^^^^^^^^